-Since it’s a longtime commitment that you’re signing up for, it only make sense to enter it when you’re prepared.
+Since it’s a longtime commitment that you’re signing up for, it only makes sense to enter it when you’re prepared.

-We all have patterns of behavior which are annoying and hurtful to our partners.
-There's no better time to change these for the better than while you're preparing for marriage.
+We all have patterns of behavior that are annoying and hurtful to our partners.
+There’s no better time to change these for the better than while you’re preparing for marriage.

 Start by writing down all the habits which you know you have to say goodbye to if you want your marriage to be successful.
 Seek honest feedback from your family, closest friends, and colleagues if you want to hear what others have to say.